United States Post Office Building (Selma, Alabama)

-The U.S. Post Office Building in Selma, Alabama, also known as the Federal Building or United States Courthouse.
+The U.S. Post Office Building in Selma, Alabama, United States, also known as the Federal Building or United States Courthouse, is an early 20th-century building on the National Register of Historic Places.

 Architecture and history

 The Beaux-Arts-style building was constructed in 1909 and designed by architects and engineers in the Office of the Supervising Architect under James Knox Taylor.
 It was built to house facilities of the United States District Court for the Southern District of Alabama, the United States Post Office and other federal agencies.
 In 1928 a one-story addition was added to the rear of the building, and the post office later moved to a new building on the other side of downtown.

-The arch in front of the building was built in 1913 as a memorial to John Tyler Morgan and Edmund W. Pettus, Senators from Alabama.
+The arch in front of the building was built in 1913 as a memorial to Alabama U.S. Senators John Tyler Morgan and Edmund W. Pettus, both of whom were former Grand Dragons of the Alabama Ku Klux Klan.
 The design was by Hugh A. Price, a monument designer from Chicago.

 It was listed, for its architecture, in the National Register of Historic Places on March 26, 1976.